Bruhatt-Rao/Cinnamon/README.md

   <h1>Cinnamon</h1>
 </div>

->  This is the main source code repository for [Cinnamon], an interpreted scripting language built in rust.
+>  This is the main source code repository for [Cinnamon], an interpreted scripting language built in rust to more easily interact with shell scripting.

+## Features
+- Compiles to batch

 [Cinnamon]: https://github.com/Bruhatt-Rao/Cinnamon